dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 **Returns**

-The precise return data varies between client implementations.
-All clients return `False` when the node is not syncing, and all clients return the following fields.
+The precise return data varies between client implementations
+* All clients return `False` when the node is not syncing, and all clients return the following fields.

 `Object|Boolean`, An object with sync status data or `FALSE`, when not syncing: